Arianna19/cart315/ProcessJournal/README.md

 ![This is an image of Level 2: The Stomach](images/miniThingImages/level2.png)
 ![This is an image of Level 3: The Brain](images/miniThingImages/level3.png)
 ![This is an image of End Game Screen](images/miniThingImages/homescreen.png)

+## Tiny Game | January 30th 2025

+Bootleg Fally bird was mainly inspired by the demo presented in class last week.
+I was mainly inspired to this when the teacher made a falling circle onto a box.
+I kind of dawned on me as I was zoning out from tiredness of lack of sleep due to staying up late the night prior doing Red Cell Rush.

+Neverthless, this small prototype was to test or get our hands dirty with Unity.
+Being a first timer this was a pretty big challenge trying to figure out how Unity works and all the different components were quite overwhelming I must say.
+I felt a Flappy Bird type game would be the perfect concept to understand collision, movement, camera and placement when it comes to Unity.
+Basically everything shown in the class.
+Again, remembering that this was mainly a test assignment, so not taking it too seriously and not "try-hard" too much doing this.
+I used it more as a discovery moment.

+The way I wanted to personalize this project a bit more and not make it a complete Flappy Bird copy was to draw inspiration by "Red Cell Rush" my previous assignment being themed around the human body and its functions.
+So, following that idea I just grabbed a funny image of a red blood cell from the internet and skin clipart images as the walls the user isn't supposed to touch.
+For some reason this semester a lot of my projects have revolved around the human body's components which is funny, so why not continue the theme?
+I didn't create my own images maybe because I was lazy but mostly because I didn't want to spend too much time on things outside of Unity for this mini test.
+Again, really just wanted to get to know the program more than focusing on making a visually and absolutely new game/creation.

+I would say Unity is interesting in how everything really has to be added and then modified through coding which might be a challenge for me in the future of this class since I'm not the best coder.
+Regardless I'm going to thug it out and hopefully learn to understand it more.
+I like how whatever I do in code it's immediately presented/compiled in Unity and how certain components are modular/modifiable within the app itself instead of having to go to VS Code and code it myself.

+Honestly, I would've loved to spend more time making the entire thing more of a game instead of an interactive "unfinished" looking creation.
+I must admit I have been swamped this week and may have waited too long to start this mini experimental assignment but at least I got something and learned something.
+I believe this also happened because peers told me how this is a highly experimental and unserious assignment which is why it is the way it is.

+For the future of this course and my Unity path, I would want to explore more point systems, counters, state changes and work more on collision elements for future assignments when I will allocate myself more time.